-Key political and policy makers are keenly aware of what is happening with Greater Sage-grouse, including the Obama Administration's rewriting of federal resource management plans and activities on Sage-grouse habitat in the West.
-The Greater Sage-grouse Coordinated Consulting Team is working with Utah's congressional delegation and educating other members of Congress on key issues related to Greater Sage-grouse and the Endangered Species Act.
-By threatening a judicial listing of Greater Sage-grouse if the new BLM and U.S. Forest Service plans are altered, truly the only relief for Utah and other Western States is congressional action.
+Key political and policy makers were keenly aware of what is happening with Greater Sage-grouse, including the Obama Administration's rewriting of federal resource management plans and activities on Sage-grouse habitat in the West.
+The Greater Sage-grouse Coordinated Consulting Team worked with Utah's congressional delegation and educating other members of Congress on key issues related to Greater Sage-grouse and the Endangered Species Act.